Australia/Sydney 10.00am | Tue 9 October 2018

 The challenge is changing the way students, especially adult learners, use these technologies within the classroom when they have already established fixed ways of doing things.
 With some simple planning, teacher consideration and guidance, these technologies can be used to benefit students’ learning and guide their reflection process.

-In this recording, Mark Parry highlights some of the ways he and his colleagues use technology to support student reflection when facilitating face-to-face and blended courses.
-Mark demonstrates how everyday technologies can be used to help you support students to reflect upon a range of learning outcomes related to core knowledge and transferable skills including communication, time management, working within a team, problem-solving and developing a strong work ethic.
+In this event, Mark Parry will highlight some of the ways he and his colleagues use technology to support student reflection when facilitating face-to-face and blended courses.
+Mark will show you how everyday technologies can be used to help you support students to reflect upon a range of learning outcomes related to core knowledge and transferable skills including communication, time management, working within a team, problem-solving and developing a strong work ethic.